 The district will afford the same services and educational opportunities to foster children that are afforded other children and youth.
-The District shall work with the Department of Human Services ("DHS"), the Division of Elementary and Secondary Education (DESE), and individuals involved with each foster child to ensure that the foster child is able to maintain his/her continuity of educational services to the fullest extent that is practical and reasonable.
+The District shall work with the Department of Human Services ("DHS"), the Division of Elementary and Secondary Education (DESE), and individuals involved with each foster child to ensure that the foster child is able to maintain the foster child's continuity of educational services to the fullest extent that is practical and reasonable.

-Legal Reference: A.C.A. § 9-28-113, A.C.A. § 6-18-233 HISTORY BOE: ADOPTED MAY 11, 2015 REVISED JUNE 12, 2017; JUNE 9, 2020
+Legal Reference: A.C.A. § 9-28-113, A.C.A. § 6-18-233 HISTORY BOE: ADOPTED MAY 11, 2015 REVISED JUNE 12, 2017; JUNE 9, 2020; JUNE 10, 2025